alexk99/the_router/conf_options2.md

 HQoS hierarchy includes 5 levels: port, subport, pipe, traffic class and queue.

-In TR each subport represents a predefined group of subscriber.
+In TR each subport represents a predefined group of subscribers.
 A pipe represents a particular subsriber.

 Traffic classes (TC) represent 4 classes of traffic.